Accessibility FAST

 Why?
 Watch the following demonstration of screen reader software reading links.

-The exceptions are for email addresses or short, top-level URLs such as Langara.ca
+The exceptions are for email addresses and short, top-level URLs such as Langara.ca

-If necessary to provide a URL, such as on a document you are directly printing for distribution, use link shorteners like bit.ly or tinyurl.
+If necessary to provide a URL, such as on a document you are directly printing for distribution, consider using link shorteners like bit.ly or tinyurl.

 Linked Text